fbpx

 Also Read: Workflow vs Process: What are the Key Differences?

-Evolution of BPM to digital process automation
+Evolution of BPM to Digital Process Automation

 1. BPM (Traditional Process Management): This is like the first-generation smartphone.
 It’s exciting because it’s new but mainly focuses on basic functions like calling and texting.
 In BPM, we’re excited about improving processes but using manual methods and simple tools.